 - 1. Understand basic concepts for anatomy and physiology - 2.
-Identify the structures necessary to produce speech and swallowing - 3.
-Understand how these structures are used to produce speech (consonants and vowels). - 4.
-Understand how these structures are used in mastication and swallowing. - 5.
-Identify the structures in the central nervous system that are required for speech and swallowing - 6.
-Understand the how each content applies to clinical practice in speech-language pathology
+Understand a basic introduction of the nervous system and its relation to communication, motor speech, voicing, and swallowing - 3.
+Identify the structures and understand the physiological concepts for respiration and its role in speech - 4.
+Identify the structures necessary to produce speech and swallowing - 5.
+Understand how these structures are used to produce speech and resonance (consonants and vowels). - 6.
+Understand how these structures are used in mastication and swallowing. - 7.
+Identify the structures necessary to create voice - 8.
+Understand the physiology and concepts that produce voice

+9. Understand the how each content area applies to clinical practice in speech-language pathology